 Do they have to be de-sexed?

-Do they get all their vaccinations before we pick them up?
+Do they get all their vaccines before we pick them up?

-Our dogs may come from the pound after doing their stray time, they could be surrendered, come from communities, which we like to call FNQ specials!
-Basically, anywhere, and everywhere!
+Everywhere and anywhere!
+Our dogs may come from a pound after doing stray time, they could be surrendered to us, or they’re rescued from communities – which we like to call FNQ specials.

-Will they come with their bed, lead, collar?
+Will they come with a bed, lead and collar?

 No, sorry, these everyday items become expensive with the number of dogs we rescue.
 These are often purchased from the foster carer’s own pocket.

 Besides, we’re sure you’ve already bought all sorts of toys and bedding for your new family member!